 The Independent School Entrance Examination (ISEE) is a three-hour exam for entrance into private middle and high schools, grades five through twelve.
 It consists of three levels: a Lower Level (for students currently in grades five and six), a Middle Level (for students currently in grades seven and eight), and an Upper Level (for students in grades nine and above).
 The ISEE consists of multiple-choice questions and an unscored writing sample.
 The multiple-choice questions are divided into four sections: Mathematics Achievement, Verbal Reasoning, Quantitative Reasoning, and Reading Comprehension.

 The Graduate Management Admission Test (GMAT) is a three and a half hour test for admission to graduate-level business programs.
 The test, offered only on computer, includes four sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative (Math), and Verbal.
 The Quantitative and Verbal sections are both scored on a scale of 0 to 51.
 The Analytical Writing section is scored on a scale of 0 to 6, in half-point increments, while the Integrated Reasoning section is scored from 1 to 8 in single-digit intervals.
-Total score is reported on a scale of 200 to 800 and is based solely on the Quantitative and Verbal scores; Writing and Reasoning do not affect total score.
+Total score is reported on a scale of 200 to 800 and is based solely on the Quantitative and Verbal scores; Writing and Integrated Reasoning do not affect total score.

 The Graduate Record Examination (GRE) is a three hour test for admission to graduate school.
 The exam includes three sections: Quantitative (Math), Verbal, and Analytical Writing.
 The Quantitative and Verbal sections are scored on a scale of 130 to 170.
 The Analytical Writing section is scored on a scale of 0 to 6, in half-point increments.